As snowy winter drags on, U.S. Northeast struggles to cope

 "We're just continuing to get crushed by these storms.
 With major rock salt shortages, it's starting to get scary out there," said Anthony Scorzetti, a hardware and paint manager for Braen Supply in Wanaque, New Jersey.
 "I have people calling from all parts of the East Coast looking for it, and we just have nothing."

-Even with all the bad weather this winter, schools have stayed open, something Stefanec thinks is a good idea.
+Chilly weather broke a record for February 5 in Denver, Colorado, where the high temperature on Wednesday stayed below zero, at minus 1 Fahrenheit (minus 18 Celsius).

-"I prefer them to come to school.
-Because if they don't, they take it away from vacation days."
+"This is likely the coldest air mass we'll see in Colorado for 2014," said Kyle Ferdin, a meteorologist with the National Weather Service in Boulder, Colorado.
+The overnight low in Denver was forecast to hit minus 11F (minus 24C), he said.

-(Additional reporting by Edward Krudy and Scott DiSavino in New York, Colleen Jenkins in Winston-Salem, North Carolina and Eric M. Johnson in Seattle; Editing by Chizu Nomiyama and Gunna Dickson)
+(Additional reporting by Mary Wisniewski in Chicago, Edward Krudy and Scott DiSavino in New York, Richard Weizel in Connecticut, Colleen Jenkins in Winston-Salem, North Carolina, Eric M. Johnson in Seattle, Keith Coffman in Denver and Alex Dobuzinskis in Los Angeles; Editing by Ellen Wulfhorst, Chizu Nomiyama, Gunna Dickson, Sharon Bernstein and Lisa Shumaker)